snipercup/CataX/Documentation/Game_development/Getting_started.md

 Keep in mind that the UI communicates with the game world through autoloads.
 For example, the Inventory menu works together with the `ItemManager` (`/Scripts/item_manager.gd`).
 Some game elements like the player and some windows communicate through `Helper.signal_broker`.
 To find out what connects to what, press `ctrl+shift+f` in Godot and search for `Helper.signal_broker` and a list will come up.

 Icons used in the UI can be found in `/Textures` and `/Images/Icons`.
 Sometimes you don't need to use an icon and a button with an `x` or arrow `->` will suffice.
 In the case of the character menu, the icons are loaded from the mod data in `/Mods/Core/Stats` and `/Mods/Core/Stats`
+The project sets a custom mouse cursor through `project.godot`.
+Run `godot --headless --import` once after cloning the repository so Godot can generate the required files in `.godot/imported`.
 ## Running tests
 The project uses the [GUT](https://github.com/bitwes/Gut) addon for unit testing.
 Tests are managed inside the Godot editor.